Hansmu/docker-tutorial/README.md

 Container is nothing like a virtual machine.
 It's a restricted process running on our host machine.

 `--env` = `-e` can be used to pass environment variables

+`docker container top` - process list in one container.

+`docker container inspect <name>` - shows a JSON about how the container was started.
+Its config.

+`docker container stats <name>` - shows performance data.
+Memory, CPU etc.